Be Inspired

 We teach phonics for 30 minutes every day.
 The phonic progression with Little Wandle identifies the grapheme phoneme correspondences (GPCs) and tricky words taught every week.
 A new sound is taught on four days of the week, with a review of the sounds taught for the week on the fifth day.
 Further catch-up sessions and small group interventions are included to further support pupils to secure new learning.

-Please here to view our Phonics Policy.
+Please click here to view our Phonics Policy.

 For support with the pronunciation of the phonemes taught, please refer to the videos below: